quii/learn-go-with-tests/maps.md

 ## Try and run the test
 ```
-./dict_test.go:53:2: dict.Update undefined (type Dict has no field or method Update)
+./dictionary_test.go:53:2: dictionary.Update undefined (type Dictionary has no field or method Update)
 ```

 ## Write minimal amount of code for the test to run and check the failing test output